txt/plm19/doc/week1.md

    - You want some platfrom independent way to express solutions.
    - Or you want to think one way
-   (e.g. Objects, classes, messages) and the underlying machine does not support that (e.g. it only knows about stacks and registers).
+   (e.g. pattern matching, lambda bodies, compartmental models, agents, objects, classes, messages) and the underlying machine does not support that (e.g. it only knows about stacks and registers).
    - Or you want to batch